 We set regression targets $(t_x^k, t_y^k, t_w^k, t_h^k) = (G_x^k - c_x^k, G_y^k - c_y^k, G_w^k, G_h^k)$ and optimize the following weighted least squares objective

 In practice, this tries to transform the position, size and aspect-ratio of the original receptive field of the activations into the bounding-boxes in $\{G^l\}$.

 Fig.~\ref{fig:cnn:qualResRegression} presents some examples of our bounding-box regression for 6 different parts.
 For each part, we show the feature map of a layer 5 filter and both the original receptive field (red) and the regressed box (green) of some activations.
-We can see how given a strong activation on the feature map, the regressor not only refines the center of the detection, but also successfully captures its extent.
+We can see how given a local maximum activation on the feature map, the regressor not only refines the center of the detection, but also successfully captures its extent.
 Some classes are naturally more challenging, like \emph{dog-tail} in fig.~\ref{fig:cnn:qualResRegression}{f}, due to higher size and aspect-ratio variance or lack of satisfactory training examples.\\

 \parbf{Evaluating filters as part detectors.} For each filter and part combination, we need to evaluate the performance of the filter as a detector of that part.
 We take all the local maxima of the filter's feature map for every input image and compute their stimulus detections, applying Non-Maxima Suppression~\citep{felzenszwalb10pami} to remove duplicate detections.
-We consider a stimulus detection as correct if it has an intersection-over-union $\geq 0.4$ with any ground-truth bounding-box of the part, which is the usual condition for part detection~\citep{chen14cvpr}.
-All other detections are considered false positives A filter is a good part detector if it has high recall but a small number of false positives, indicating that when it fires, it is because the part is present.
+We consider a stimulus detection as correct if it has an intersection-over-union $\geq 0.4$ with any ground-truth bounding-box of the part, following~\cite{chen14cvpr}.
+All other detections are considered false positives.
+A filter is a good part detector if it has high recall but a small number of false positives, indicating that when it fires, it is because the part is present.
 Therefore, we use Average Precision (AP) to evaluate the filters as part detectors, following the PASCAL VOC~\citep{everingham10ijcv} protocol.